 The 70s saw the Reds appear in the Cup Winners’ Cup on four separate occasions.
-It saw tales of famous victories, dodgy refereeing, trips across the Iron Curtain, and most memorably a run to the quarter finals in 1976, when only a team packed full of world-class stars prevented further glory.
+It saw tales of famous victories, dodgy refereeing, trips across the Iron Curtain, and most memorably a run to the quarter finals in 1976.
+When only a team packed full of world-class stars prevented further glory.

-The draw couldn’t have been more difficult: Belgian side Anderlecht, a side packed with international players, including two Dutch World Cup finalists from just two years before – Arie Haan and Robbie Rensenbrink.
-Wrexham put up a superb performance in the first leg – a narrow 1-0 defeat set things up perfectly for one of the great Racecourse nights under the lights with a chance of history beckoning.
+The draw couldn’t have been more difficult: Belgian side Anderlecht, a side packed with international players.
+Including two Dutch World Cup finalists from just two years before – Arie Haan and Robbie Rensenbrink.
+Wrexham put up a superb performance in the first leg.
+A narrow 1-0 defeat set things up perfectly for one of the great Racecourse nights under the lights with a chance of history beckoning.

 1978 and 1979

-The final two European campaigns of the 70s were shorter, but also eventful – 1978 saw another trip to Yugoslavia, but a 3-0 defeat to FC Rijeka left the Reds with too much to do back in Wales.
+The final two European campaigns of the 70s were shorter, but also eventful.
+1978 saw another trip to Yugoslavia.
+A 3-0 defeat to FC Rijeka left the Reds with too much to do back in Wales.
 Goals from Dixie McNeill and Les Cartwright gave us a 2-0 home win, but the equaliser wouldn’t come and we fell at the first hurdle.
 A year later, the Reds came up against East Germans Magdeburg and despite an exciting 3-2 home win (with Steve Fox running the show), the Germans eventually proved too strong.
 Wrexham were two minutes from going through in the second leg, but a late Magdeburg goal took the tie to extra time and the Germans eventually run out 5-2 victors.
 This brought a thrilling period in the club’s history to a close.
 Although by the time we appeared in Europe again, the glory days of the late 70s had been replaced by struggles in Division four, there were still great chapters to be written.

 Story courtesy of our regular football expert Morris.